Skip to main content

 Overview

 When we receive a new comment in your Chattermill Project, our powerful AI automatically applies one or more themes to it in order to help you understand how your customers feel about your product.
-Impact analysis allows you to see which themes contribute positively to your NPS and which have a negative effect, making it easier to decide where your attention needs to be focused to improve customer experience.
+Impact analysis allows you to see which themes contribute positively and negatively to your key metrics, making it easier to decide where your attention needs to be focused to improve customer experience.

-The theoretical minimum that your NPS can be is -100, so the positive part of your NPS is the difference between your NPS and the minimum.
-Using the example in the graph above, you can think of it as if you have 151 NPS points.
+The theoretical minimum that your Net Sentiment or NPS can be is -100, so the positive part of your Net Sentiment or NPS is the difference between your score and the minimum.
+Using the example in the graph above, you can think of it as if you have 151 Net Sentiment points.

-The theoretical maximum that your NPS can be is +100, so the negative part of your NPS is the difference between your NPS and the maximum.
-Using the example in the graph above, you can think of it as if you have lost out on 49 NPS points.
+The theoretical maximum that your Net Sentiment or NPS can be is +100, so the negative part of your Net Sentiment or NPS is the difference between your Net Sentiment and the maximum.
+Using the example in the graph above, you can think of it as if you have lost out on 49 Net Sentiment points.

 Interpreting the sums

-The contribution to Net Sentiment now reflects both positive and negative sentiment separately for each theme.
-Themes that appear in both positive and negative contexts are assessed independently for their impact on the Net Sentiment score.
+The contribution to each metric—Net Sentiment, NPS, and Average Score—reflects both positive and negative sentiment separately for each theme.
+Themes that appear in both positive and negative contexts are assessed independently to ensure their impact on the overall score is accurately represented.

-If you sum up the absolute values of the NPS points you have gained and the ones you have lost out on, you should get the theoretical maximum amount of NPS points you can obtain, which is 200 since there are 200 points on the NPS scale.
+For Net Sentiment and NPS, if you sum up the absolute values of the points you have gained and the ones you have lost out on, you will get the theoretical maximum of 200 points, as both metrics operate on a scale of -100 to +100.

-Our analysis can tell you which themes were responsible for the gains and losses on this scale.
+Our analysis allows you to identify which themes were responsible for the gains and losses on each scale.

 FAQ's

-Yes.
-You can add the chart to dashboards as you would with your reports.
-Once you have made your changes, add a title to the report and click 'Save report'.
+Can I add this to a chart or dashboard?
+What about exporting my data into a CSV?Yes!
+You can add these charts to a dashboard just as you can for any other chart.
+Once you have made your changes, add a title to the report and click 'Save report.'
 You will then find this report in the list of reports when adding to a dashboard.
+Exports are not available at the moment but will be coming soon.

 Can I share the Impact Analysis chart with my colleagues or externally?